 This command will store the backups in /home/cya/archives location.

 By default, CYA will store its configuration in /home/cya/ directory and the snapshots with a custom name will be stored in /home/cya/points/BACKUP_NAME location.
-You can, however, change these settings by editing the CYA configuration file stored at /home/cya/cya.conf.
+We can change these settings by editing the CYA configuration file stored at /home/cya/cya.conf.

 Like I already said, CYA will not backup user data by default.
 It will only backup the important system files.
 You can, however, include your own directories or files along with system files.
 Say for example, if you wanted to add the directory named /home/sk/Downloads directory in the backup, edit /home/cya/cya.conf file: